aneasystone/github-trending/README.md

 ## Python

+* 【2022-11-29】[jiggy-ai / hn_summary](https://github.com/jiggy-ai/hn_summary) - Summarizes top stories from Hacker News using a large language model and post them to a Telegram channel.
+* 【2022-11-29】[hay-kot / mealie](https://github.com/hay-kot/mealie) - Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
+Easily add recipes into your database by providing the url and mealie will automatically import the relevant data or add a family recipe with the UI editor
+* 【2022-11-29】[CodeXBotz / File-Sharing-Bot](https://github.com/CodeXBotz/File-Sharing-Bot) - Telegram Bot to store Posts and Documents and it can Access by Special Links.
+* 【2022-11-29】[caj2pdf / caj2pdf](https://github.com/caj2pdf/caj2pdf) - Convert CAJ (China Academic Journals) files to PDF. 转换中国知网 CAJ 格式文献为 PDF。佛系转换，成功与否，皆是玄学。
+* 【2022-11-29】[muziing / PySide6-Code-Tutorial](https://github.com/muziing/PySide6-Code-Tutorial) - 可能是最好的PySide6中文教程！用代码实例讲解PySide6，附优质Demos、图标库、QSS皮肤、相关文章等分享！
 * 【2022-11-28】[hwchase17 / langchain](https://github.com/hwchase17/langchain) - ⚡Building applications with LLMs through composability⚡
 * 【2022-11-28】[MrMimic / data-scientist-roadmap](https://github.com/MrMimic/data-scientist-roadmap) - Toturials coming with the "data science roadmap" picture.
 * 【2022-11-27】[StackStorm / st2](https://github.com/StackStorm/st2) - StackStorm (aka "IFTTT for Ops") is event-driven automation for auto-remediation, incident responses, troubleshooting, deployments, and more for DevOps and SREs.
 Includes rules engine, workflow, 160 integration packs with 6000+ actions (see https://exchange.stackstorm.org) and ChatOps.
 Installer at https://docs.stackstorm.com/install/index.html